nextstrain/ncov-ingest/README.md

 gzcat private.tsv.gz | tsv-summarize -H --group-by clade --count | sort
 ```

-If all went well, after agreeing with ingest team, the nextclade.tsv.gz should then be copied to the location where the daily ingest can find it, overwriting the old one.
+If all went well, after agreeing with ingest team, the `nextclade.tsv.gz` **and** `aligned.fasta.xz` should then be copied to the location where the daily ingest can find it, overwriting the old one.
 These locations are:

 ```txt
 s3://nextstrain-ncov-private/nextclade.tsv.gz